Monterey County Weekly

-The Monterey County Weekly (sometimes called the "Weekly," formerly the Coast Weekly.) is a locally owned and independent newsmedia company founded in 1988.
+The Monterey County Weekly (the Weekly, for short), formerly known as the Coast Weekly, is a locally owned and independent newsmedia company founded in 1988.
 It publishes in print weekly, and since 2020 online daily as Monterey County NOW.
 The company is based in the city of Seaside, in Monterey County, California.
 The Weekly has been a member of the Association of Alternative Newsmedia since 1989.
+Erik Cushman serves as Publisher and currently sits on the California Newspaper Publishers' Association Board of Directors.
+Cushman was the co-founder of the Missoula Independent.
+The company's headquarters building in Seaside is powered by 165 solar panels on its rooftop and generates 100% of its electricity from solar.